jmthackett/freeflow/README.md

 * Grab all paragraphs nested within an <article> tag
 * Fall back to site-specific xpath queries if there's nothing else

+Some of the techniques Freeflow uses piggyback on technology the ad companies demand.
+In particular, sitemaps and opengraph.
+These give us very easy to parse metadata that allows us to move from reader mode only on pages which present a single article, to displaying the entirety of the sitemap (or RSS feed) as the site's index.
+In this way, we can standardise navigation and discovery as well as content display.

+For everything else, XML isn't too hellish to parse, fortunately.

 # Why?

 The internet sucks.
 There, I said it.